EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/libraries.md

   Options:

     -h, --help                    output usage information
-    --ident [ident]               The ident of the auth provider --name [name]                 Name of auth provider
+    --ident [ident]          The ident of the library --name [name]            Name of library
+    --libtype [type]         Type of Library JS or Java --ver [version]          Version of Library JS or Java --shortName [shortName]  Short Name
+    --docUrl [docurl]        Documentation URL
+    --refUrl [refurl]        Reference URL
-    --comments [comment]          Comment on auth provider
+    --comments [comment]     Comment on Library
-    --file [fileName]       	  [optional] Name of file to Import/Export library (stdin/stdout used if not provided)
+    --file [fileName]        Name of file to library JAR or JS (if not provided stdin/stdout used for export)
 ```

 ***
 ## Libraries list
-List of commands allows you to list your CA Live API Creator authentication providers.
-Please see our [Wiki] (https://github.com/EspressoLogicCafe/StormpathAuthProvider/wiki/Installation-of-a-Custom-Authentication-Provider) for details on how to create and install a custom authentication provider (e.g. Active Directory, LDAP, SQL, LDAP, Stormpath, etc.).
-All communication with the Espresso Logic server is done by API calls using JSON/REST.
-The authentication provider is the way to talk to an Espresso Logic server.
-User Authentication results in a new API key, which is passed on all subsequent requests, and associates a set of security roles that define what the API key is authorized to do.
+List of commands allows you to list your CA Live API Creator libraries.

 ```
     liveapicreatoradmin libraries list